FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

   * Configure in a way that allowed me to edit on Komodo and commit to repo on save
   * Move all docker/compose secrets out of `.env` files so they aren't committed
 * Commit all Komodo resources to git repo for backup
+* Configure Komodo and stacks in way that files are user-accessible from the host
+  * I prefer to use [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) over docker volumes so that in the event I need to debug or edit things manually the files aren't hidden away.
+It also makes backing up persistent data easier IMO.

 ## Migrating